MyTooliT/ICOtronic/Documentation/Tutorials.md

 - **Acquisition Time**: Time the ADC holds a value to get a sampling point (`-a`, `--acquisition`)
 - **Oversampling Rate**: Oversampling rate of the ADC (`-o`, `--oversampling`)

-The formula which can be used to calculate the sampling rate can be found in the [documentation of the CAN commands](https://mytoolit.github.io/Documentation/#sampling-rate).
+The formula which can be used to calculate the sampling rate can be found in the general ICOtronic system documentation under the section [“Sampling Rate”](https://mytoolit.github.io/Documentation/#sampling-rate).
 Please be aware that the actual sample rate might be slightly lower, even if there is no data loss.

 For example, to use a sampling rate of about 2381 Hz you can use the following command: